Servoy/svyUtils/README.md

 svyUtils
 ========

-Wide range of low-level utility methods and application concepts for Servoy solutions
+'svyUtils' is a module of the Servoy Business Application Platform.
+It provides a wide range of low-level utility methods and application concepts for Servoy solutions

 LogManager
 ----------